nf-core/airrflow/docs/usage/bulk_AIRRseq/bulk_tutorial.md

 ## Datasets

 In this tutorial, we will use nf-core/airrflow to analyze bulk BCR sequencing data from two subjects with multiple sclerosis publicly available on Sequence Read Archive (PRJNA248475) from [Stern et al](https://pubmed.ncbi.nlm.nih.gov/25100741/).
 The first subject has 3 samples available from a cervical lymph node and 1 sample from a brain lesion while the second subject has 3 samples from the lymph node and 3 samples from a brain lesion.
-You don't need to download the samples bacause the links to the samples are already provided in the samplesheet.
+You don't need to download the samples because the links to the samples are already provided in the samplesheet.

 ## Preparing the samplesheet and configuration file